ansys/pyansys-dev-guide/doc/source/doc-style/formatting-tools.rst

 Docformatter
 ------------

-`Docformatter`_ allows you to automatically format Python docstrings according to `PEP 257`_.
-To make sure `docformatter`_ wraps your docstrings at a given number of characters, the following configuration should be used:
+`Docformatter`_ automatically formats Python docstrings according to `PEP 257`_.
+To make sure `Docformatter`_ wraps your docstrings at a given number of characters, use the following configuration:

 .. code:: bash